GUIDE 2024

 What Should API Documentation Include?

-When creating API documentation, it is imperative to answer the following questions:
+When creating API documentation, answer the following questions:

 • What does the API do?